 The company is also experimenting with permanent, flexible work options, including a schedule where teams work remotely several days each week and come to the office for “collaboration days.”
 New office designs allow groups to book indoor or outdoor meeting spaces, or even an individual desk for folks ready for a home-office break.

 “Ultimately, we are testing a hypothesis that a flexible work model will lead to greater productivity, collaboration, and [well-being].
 Those goals have always been at the core of Google’s workplace philosophy and will stay front and center for us as we plan for the future.
 No company at our scale has ever created a fully hybrid workforce model—though a few are starting to test it—so it will be interesting to try.
 We’ll approach these pilots with a spirit of innovation and an open mind, and do rigorous measurement along the way to help us learn and adapt.”

 A May 2020 Bloomberg report uncovered Apple’s intention to bring employees back into the office through a two-phase plan in the latter half of 2020.
-The tech giant reportedly encountered difficulties shifting to remote because of its products’ secretive nature.
+The tech giant reportedly encountered difficulties becoming a company with a remote workforce because of its products’ secretive nature.
 CEO Tim Cook’s position, relayed in an internal memo, was, “Please feel free to work remotely if your job allows,” but anonymous remote employees cited difficulties accessing internal systems and even knowing what work they were allowed to do remotely.